25 Signs You’re Being Managed Out of Your Job!

 18. Being Set Up to Fail

-• Being assigned tasks that are outside your expertise or impossible to achieve can be a deliberate attempt to ensure you don’t succeed.
-This is what we refer to as the “glass cliff“.
+- Being assigned tasks that are outside your expertise or impossible to achieve can be a deliberate attempt to ensure you don’t succeed.
+This strategy, referred to as the “glass cliff,” often signals that you’re being managed out of your job.

 19. Excessive Monitoring